MileHacker Logo

 Winter December-February

-Cool to cold, with potential for snow.
+Cool to cold, that could have for snow.
 Fewer crowds, good for indoor cultural sites.

 Cultural Immersion Beyond Wuxi

-Extend your cultural journey across different facets of China.
+Extend your cultural journey over different facets of China.

 Regional Culinary Trails